When Ice on the River is Shot with Blue…

 Go quickly under the next new moon;

-steal an ember from the blacksmith’s forge.
+to take an ember from the blacksmith’s forge.

 Pull on your boots and mend the plow;